-Ulster University is in the top 2% of world universities.
-We offer the only Masters programme in the UK dedicated to Gender, Conflict and Human Rights!
+Ulster University offers the only Masters programme in the UK dedicated to Gender, Conflict and Human Rights!
 We also offer a LLM in Human Rights and Transitional Justice.

 Our teaching draws upon Ulster’s law research excellence, which is ranked number one in the UK for impact!
 Both programmes provide internship opportunities and are delivered by highly regarded international experts.